openreachtech/eslint-plugin-openreachtech/documents/rules/en/newline-per-parameter.md

 ### Case of Two Identifiers

 * This rule requires a line break even for "a simple definition with only two identifiers.
-Although it is possible to make an exception for this case, we have decided not to adopt this rule for the following reasons.
+Although it is possible to make an exception for this case, we have decided not to adopt that exception for the following reasons.
   1. When a developer learns this coding rule, it is easier to remember "one identifier per line" with no exceptions.
   1. A function definition with two or more arguments is likely to be poorly designed, and breaking the line has the effect of making the developer aware that there is a poorly designed function definition there.